General solution of the time evolution of two interacting harmonic oscillators: Excitations and entanglement in the ultrastrong coupling regime

 We take the full state $\boldsymbol{\sigma}(t)$ ate time $t$ and compute the spectrum of $i\,\boldsymbol{\Omega}\,\boldsymbol{P}\,\boldsymbol{\sigma}(t)\,\boldsymbol{P}$ (note that $\tilde{\boldsymbol{\sigma}}(t)=\boldsymbol{P}\,\boldsymbol{\sigma}(t)\,\boldsymbol{P}$ is the partial transpose of the state $\boldsymbol{\sigma}(t)$ in mode $\hat{b}$, in this basis), where the matrix $\boldsymbol{P}$ reads

 The spectrum has eigenvalues $+\tilde{\nu}_\pm,-\tilde{\nu}_\pm$, where $0<\tilde{\nu}_-<\tilde{\nu}_+$.
 These are also called the symplectic eigenvalues of the partial transpose.
 Recall that the symplectic eigenvalues $\nu_\pm$ of the state are always greater or equal to one.
 However, the smallest symplectic eigenvalue $\tilde{\nu}_-$ of the partial transpose can be smaller than one.
-If that is the case, the PPT criterion guarantees that there is entanglement in the state, and \textit{all} measures of entanglement are monotonic functions of $\tilde{\nu}_-$, see \cite{Adesso:Ragy:2014}.
+If that is the case, the PPT criterion \textit{for a bipartite system} guarantees that there is entanglement in the state.
+Furthermore, \textit{all} measures of entanglement are monotonic functions of $\tilde{\nu}_-$, see \cite{Adesso:Ragy:2014}.

 The procedure outlined here allows us to compute the smallest symplectic eigenvalue $\tilde{\nu}_-$ of the partial transpose and therefore detect the presence of entanglement.
 The explicit result in terms of the parameters of the problem is too cumbersome to be presented here.
 However, our results allow for immediate numerical analysis of the amount of entanglement present as a function of the parameters of the problem and of time.
 We leave it to specialized work to perform analysis of this type.
 Finally, we note that entanglement for coupled bosonic systems modelled by Hamiltonians such as \eqref{basic:hamiltonian} has been already numerically studied in different works, such as \cite{Dragan:Fuentes:2011}.